 Awareness: We utilize SEO, on-page and through weekly blog content

 Buy-in: We have one main email opt-in, The Brand Authority Cheatsheet with CTAs at the bottom of pages and the top of blog posts

 Purchase: Our CMS Dubsado is linked on the site as the main CTA to book a call

 Retention: We have resources housed on the website that we direct clients to after purchasing with us; our regular check-ins with past clients can direct them towards a new offer or resource on the site

-3. Map out the pages you will have on your site, the summary of the content and the primary goal for each.
+3. Map out the pages you will have on your site.

 The goal of your site and the goal of each individual page will most likely be the same, however, there could be differences which is why it’s helpful to define the role each page will play.